ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 1. Click on `Set` in `Calibration` area
 1. Set the `User` `MoveAbs` to the value from the query above
 1. Click on `Use` in `Calibration` area
+1. Also if the controller has been off it is likely that the auto deenergise off and energised state have got reset to default.
+Set these back to better values.

+### Galil Controller is Off while IOC running

+When the Galil IOC is off it seems to incorrectly save the wrong state for deenergise off and energise state.
+This causes the motor to not react as expected.
+Make sure that these are reset.
+The way to find these states is to look at the autosave log.

 ## Galil Communication